It Takes a Lot of Gall

-The word “gall” may be derived from “ghel” meaning golden yellow which interestingly, is the color of bile held in the gall bladder.
-“Gall” is synonymous with emotional words such as: bitter, angry, choleric, impudent, bold, annoying or cruel.
+The word “gall” may be derived from “ghel” meaning golden yellow, which is the color of bile held in the gall bladder.
+“Gall” is synonymous with emotional words such as: bitter, angry, choleric, impudent, bold, annoying, or cruel.
 Some believe that bile is one of the four humors first described by Hippocrates and it was thought an excess of golden bile would create a choleric temperament.

 The gall bladder, which holds this golden bile, is a small pear shaped sac located just below the liver.
 Its purpose is to hold the bile fluid produced by the liver and release the accumulated bile in response to signals produced by certain foods.
 After a meal, the gall bladder becomes flattened as it empties its fluids into the small intestine.
-WebMD declares the gall bladder to be a non-essential organ and states there is little difference to your health if you still have a gall bladder or if it has been removed.
+WebMD declares the gall bladder to be a non-essential organ and states there is little difference to your health if it has been removed.

 However, when a gall bladder “attack” occurs, many experience considerable pain and suddenly we are forced to consider this otherwise quiescent organ.
 Given the large number, about half a million, of cholecystectomies (gall bladder removals) performed annually; shouldn’t we be absolutely sure that this organ is truly non-essential?

 According to acupuncturist Neil Gumenick, the gall bladder is “The Official of Decision Making and Judgment.
 In any given day, this Official makes countless decisions – conscious and unconscious which influence every aspect of our being….
 In health, this Official brings a sense of purpose, order, self-assertion, confidence, hope and optimism to our lives.”
 Traditional Chinese Medicine assigns prime importance to this small organ.
 The gall bladder meridian exists with or without the presence of the organ.

 The Golden Liquid